 (287 – 212 BC)

-Just like Euclid, very little is known about the life of this outstanding sage.
+Just like Euclid of Alexandria before him, very little is known about the life of this outstanding sage.
 Still, there is no doubt that he grossly advanced Pure and Applied Mathematics.
-Although many people consider him the greatest of all the ancient mathematicians, my research findings, (which are based on: overall ability, versatility, productivity and developmental influences), indicated otherwise.
-It gave Euclid a slight edge over him: based on his enormous influence and productivity.
+Although many people consider him the greatest of all the ancient mathematicians, my research findings, which were based on overall ability, versatility, productivity and developmental influences, indicated otherwise.
+It gave Euclid a slight edge over him: due to his enormous influence and productivity.
 Nonetheless, it must be acknowledged that Archimedes lent his brilliance to several early developments, which paved the way for modern science.
-His geometrical acumen complimented the preceding works of Pythagoras, Eudoxus and Euclid.
+His geometric acumen complimented the preceding works of Pythagoras, Eudoxus and Euclid.
 Evidence abound that he was a top-tier researcher; but, I found nothing to justify the euphoric hypes surrounding the claim that he is the best of the old bloc.
-The fact that he lived three centuries after Pythagoras, and two generations after Eudoxus and Euclid, means that the mathematics of his days would be invariably superior and more established: just as the works of today are a lot more complex than anything he could have envisaged.
-With that said, I will reiterate that the length and breadth of his works were topnotch.
+The fact that he lived three centuries after Pythagoras, and two generations after Eudoxus and Euclid, means that the mathematics of his days would be significantly superior and more established: just as the works of today are a lot more complex than anything he could have envisaged.
+With that said, I will reiterate that the length and breadth of his works were grandiose.
 They immensely propelled the course of modern science.
-His famous Principle, Screw, Claw, and Lever are among his numerous eponyms.
+Among his numerous eponyms are his famous Principle, Screw, Claw and Lever.